skinjester/remote-vision/docs/spirit animal notes.md

 Bio:
 Gary Boodhoo combines video games with machine learning to invent interactive science fiction.
 He arrived in the United States from Jamaica along with the first personal computers determined to find or build a new world.
-Millions of players around the world use the game interfaces I designed for Madden NFL, The Sims, Star Wars: The Force Unleashed and The Elder Scrolls Online.
+Millions of players around the world use the game interfaces he directed and designed for Madden NFL, The Sims, Star Wars: The Force Unleashed and The Elder Scrolls Online.
 My design studio skinjester, inc. helps creative organizations build humane software.

 Title:
 Deep Dreams, Omens and Premonitions